10-Q 1 nrom_10q.htm FORM 10-Q nrom_10q.htm

 Operating expenses:

-Restaurant expenses - company-owned restaurants
+Restaurant expenses – company-owned Craft Pizza & Pub

 Restaurant expenses – company-owned non-traditional

-Franchising expenses
+Franchising expenses (benefit)

 Total operating expenses